TiWo2012/sigmaLibs/README.md

 - integer types
 - multidimensional arrays
 - functions to print multidimensional arrays
-- divers Math functions like max, Min, abs, usw
+- divers Math functions like max, Min, abs, and more